Shreyash1601/Block-Pe-Billing-Asset-Tracking-Application/README.md

 3.)
 It would enable Xiaomi to keep a track of it's products individually, the life cycle phases undergone, servicing trends, customer habits etc.
 This would help Xiaomi to make better business policies and improve upon their business strategies.

+# Direct Access using URL:

+We can access a limited number of features through the _Heroku_ provided URL such as SignUp/Login, Verifying the details using Hash Key, Fetching Transaction history and predicting resell value of an Old Xiaomin Product.

+But in order to generate bill, store details on MongoDB server, send bills to Whatsapp and Email, we need to install the application on our local system.
+The details are mentioned below.

 # Installation( Please refer PPT for video demonstration of installation process)

 1.)
 Install NodeJS on your system and clone the repository on your local system.